 In 435 BC, sculptor Phidias created this huge seated sculpture of the God Zeus, outside the temple dedicated to the same God.
-Made with wood, ivory plates, gold panels and precious stones, the stature was so impressive that Caligula requested that it be shipped to Rome after conquering.
-The temple burnt down in 425 and unfortunately, the statue went with it.
+With seemingly unlimited budget then, the sculptors use wood, ivory plates, gold panels and precious stones.
+No expense spared.
+The statue was so impressive that Caligula requested that it be shipped to Rome after conquering it.
+The temple burnt down in 425.
+And unfortunately, the statue went with it.

 Mausoleum at Halicarnassus

 The World’s very first mausoleum was the Mausoleum of Halicarnassus.
 An overground tomb that was built for a satrap of the Persian Empire called Mausolus.
 A bit of trivia for you.
 It was from this tomb that we have the word Mausoleum.

 Greek architects sculpted the tomb which makes up one of the World’s Ancient Seven Wonders.
 The site is located in what we know today as Bodrum in.